 These conditions are included in addition to the general Ticketing Terms and Conditions (below).

-You must not attend a MIFF event if you are:
+Please do not attend a MIFF event if you are:

 - feeling unwell